Software Verification and Validation

 About the Author

 Nancy Knettell is the newest member of the Medical Device Academy’s consulting team, and this is her first blog contribution to our website.
 Nancy is an IEC 62304 subject matter expert.
 To learn more about Nancy, please click here.
-If you have suggestions for future blogs or webinars on the topic of medical device software, please submit your requests to our updated suggestion box.
+If you have suggestions for future blogs or webinars on the topic of medical device software, please submit your requests to our updated suggestion portal.

 What are the software verification and validation (V&V) requirements?
 Read More »